Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 ---

-# CASE STUDIES
+## CASE STUDIES

-The following examples demonstrate the application of the satellite vessel intelligence methodology across different vessel classes and operating profiles.
+The following case studies demonstrate the application of the satellite vessel intelligence methodology across different vessel classes and structural profiles.

+Each assessment separates observable characteristics from analytical inference and classification.

 ---

 ## 01 — CRUDE OIL TANKER

-**Classification focus:** Hull form · Cargo deck · Piping · Superstructure · Bridge positioning · Dimensions
+**Classification focus:** Hull form · Cargo deck · Deck piping · Superstructure · Bridge positioning · Dimensions

 ![Crude Oil Tanker — Satellite Vessel Intelligence](assets/case-studies/Tanker.png)

 ### Intelligence Assessment

+The observed vessel presents a long, broad hull with an extensive continuous cargo deck and limited deck obstruction across the central portion of the vessel.

+Key observable indicators include:

+- Raised forecastle and visible bow equipment.
+- Long, continuous cargo deck.
+- Distributed deck piping and cargo-handling infrastructure.
+- Aft-positioned accommodation and superstructure.
+- Bridge located within the aft superstructure.
+- Funnel integrated toward the stern.
+- Absence of container stacks or prominent cargo cranes.

-The observed hull proportions, continuous cargo deck, tanker-specific deck infrastructure and aft-positioned accommodation are consistent with a **crude oil tanker**.
+The combination of hull proportions, cargo-deck configuration, visible piping and aft superstructure is consistent with an **oil tanker**.

-The classification is supported by the convergence of multiple observable structural indicators rather than a single visual characteristic.
+The available structural evidence further supports a **crude oil tanker** hypothesis, although the specific cargo carried at the time of imaging cannot be established from visual imagery alone.

 **Assessment:** Crude Oil Tanker
 **Status:** Underway
 **Confidence:** High

+### Key Finding

+> **The vessel can be distinguished from other major commercial classes primarily through its continuous cargo deck, tanker-specific deck infrastructure and aft-positioned superstructure.**

 ---